shadaj/hello-collidium/README.md

 # hello-collidium

 A repository containing branches that represent starting points for each of the videos in the "Hello Collidium!"
-YouTube series.
+YouTube series (https://www.youtube.com/playlist?list=PLo_ebKiwsNTpNezm0cY1cRhGkUKrnnTq9).

 This repository is based on https://github.com/sjrd/scala-js-example-app